 Kentucky Information Technology Standard Navigation

-KITS are continuously reviewed and revised by KITS Coordinator.
+KITS are continuously reviewed and revised by the KITS Coordinator.
 The approved version of the Standards is listed below.

 KITS Library - The KITS library is a pdf file that reflects all existing Commonwealth KITS.
 It can be browsed or searched (word search will search all fields).